Why, yes, I did just say that I made you gluten free Eggless Coconut Shrimp! And they’re just as crispy-crunchy-addictive as they should be.

 Once the simmered fruity mixture thickens into an almost syrupy liquid that looks almost a little too thick, you’ll smoosh it all up with an immersion blender and it will magically be the perfect dipping sauce consistency.
 I love it when things look wrong but turn out as perfect little kitchen surprises!

-When it comes to frying up the Eggless Coconut Shrimp, you can use a stand alone deep fat fryer, but they’re not totally necessary.
-You’ll need a good frying or candy thermometer to monitor the heat of the frying oil, because you don’t want it to drop lower than 375 F / 190 C.
+When it comes to frying up the Eggless Coconut Shrimp, you could use a stand alone deep fryer, but they’re not totally necessary.
+Instead, you’ll need a large heavy bottomed pan that distributes heat evenly like a 6.5 quart dutch oven and a good candy or deep fry thermometer to monitor the heat of the frying oil, because you don’t want it to drop lower than 375 F / 190 C.

 You’ll also want to cook as many of the shrimp at a time as you can, ensuring there’s enough oil in your skillet or dutch oven to cover the shrimp completely in oil, so that you don’t have to make too many batches to get them all cooked up.
 I recommend choosing something that has high sides like a dutch oven, because the oil will bubble and froth up as you add shrimp, as well as rise higher the more shrimp you add to the pan.